 Clients develop empathy through learning to understand a horse’s feelings, behaviors, and needs.
 Being responsible for their horses helps clients learn accountability and responsibility for their behavior.
 Clients can also learn about self-care through nurturing a horse.

-Equine assisted learning can provide an opportunity to learn self-discipline and the ability to manage our emotions and responses.
+Equine Assisted Psychotherapy can provide an opportunity to learn self-discipline and the ability to manage our emotions and responses.
 Simply stated, anxiety and anger don’t work with horses, and a person interacting with them will be required to manage their emotions to keep the horse from withdrawing.

-Experiential learning with horses and achieving success, earning the horse’s respect and cooperation, can dramatically increase a client’s sense of personal power and confidence.
-Particularly for clients who have been victimized or experienced powerlessness in the past, the experience of personal control with a horse can boost a person’s sense of her own strength and ability to handle people and events in her life that previously made her feel powerless.
+Experiential learning with horses and achieving success - earning the horse’s respect and cooperation can dramatically increase a client’s sense of personal power and confidence.
+Particularly for clients who have been victimized or experienced powerlessness in the past, the experience of relationship with a horse can boost their sense of their own strength and ability to handle people and events in life that previously made them feel powerless.
 This is particularly relevant to the need to set boundaries.
-It is an awesome experience of empowerment when a child who has been victimized by an adult twice her size learns to direct the movement of a 1000 pound horse and sets boundaries that make him respect her space.
-Learning to trust her horse can be a restoration of trust in something larger and more powerful than herself, and the realization that she is no longer without the power to keep herself safe.
+It is, for example, an awesome experience of empowerment when a child who has been victimized by an adult twice her size learns to direct the movement of a 1000 pound horse and sets boundaries that make him respect her space.
+Learning to trust a horse can be a restoration of trust in something larger, more powerful, and the realization that she is no longer without the power to keep herself safe.

 As with any experiential approach, the best way to understand it is to experience it firsthand.
 We invite you to call us for additional information and to arrange for demonstrations.
-Please call us at (404) 512-0834 or email us at firstname.lastname@example.org
+Please email us at email@example.com